Mimosa Recipe (Champagne Orange Cocktail)

 - Set up a mimosa bar – This option is so fun!
 Set out a few bottles of sparkling wine on ice, several different juices, a couple of syrups (like Cassis), and a few garnishes and let guests help themselves.

 - Make a pitcher – This is the easiest option both for you and your guests.
 Simply pour the mimosa ingredients into a large pitcher and set it next to a stack of glasses.
+For this option, go for our 50/50 ratio: part orange juice + one part chilled sparkling wine.

 To keep the pitcher chilly without diluting the mimosa, you have a few options:

-- Add large format ice cubes.
+- Add large-format ice cubes.
 These are the ones we use.
 Freezing water in muffin tins or even small bowls works, too!

 - Or you can freeze water or juice in the bottom of a (plastic – glass will break) pitcher ahead of time.